dqsully/phpvm/README.md

 ### `phpvm ls [tool]`
 Where `<tool>` may be `php`, `composer`, or unset, lists installed versions of those tools.

+### `phpvm ls-remote <tool>`
+Where `<tool>` is `php` or `composer`, lists available versions for download for the appropriate tool.

+This command fetches from http://php.net/downloads.php and http://php.net/releases/ for PHP versions, and https://getcomposer.org/download/ for Composer versions.

 ### `phpvm bin <tool> [version]`
 Where `<tool>` is `php` or `composer`, prints the binary path for the appropriate tool and version.